magento/magento2/app/code/Magento/ImportExport/README.md

 ### Layouts

-This module introduces the following layouts in the `view/frontend/layout` directory:
+This module introduces the following layout handles in the `view/frontend/layout` directory:

 - `adminhtml_export_getfilter`
 - `adminhtml_export_index`